Renting with bad credit is tough, but it’s not impossible. Here’s how to score your dream place even when your credit’s a nightmare.

 - Offer to pay more per month for rent than the apartment is listed for (and show bank records to prove you can afford the higher monthly payment)

 Money talks.
 If you have the funds to do so, paying a little extra can help turn even the most skeptical landlord into a true believer.
-Just make sure you don’t turn to a predatory payday loan or title loan to get that extra cash.
-It won’t end well, we promise.

 Look for a roommate, not a landlord